The Value of Personalized Pricing

 Date Written: October 1, 2018

-Increased availability of high-quality customer information has fueled interest in personalized pricing strategies, i.e., strategies that predict an individual customer's valuation for a product and then offer a customized price tailored to that customer.
+Increased availability of high-quality customer information has fueled interest in personalized pricing strategies, i.e., strategies that predict an individual customer's valuation for a product and then offer a price tailored to that customer.
 While the appeal of personalized pricing is clear, it may also incur large costs in the form of market research, investment in information technology and analytics expertise, and branding risks.
-In light of these tradeoffs, our work studies the value of idealized personalized pricing over a spectrum of pricing strategies varying in pricing flexibility and prediction model accuracy.
+In light of these trade-offs, our work studies the value of personalized pricing strategies over a simple single price strategy.

 Keywords: price discrimination, personalization, market segmentation